OlafRadicke/go-gthumb/README.md

 ### Ready implemented

+- files in the .comment directory
   - Read the files in the .comment directory
   - Write the files in the .comment directory
   - Add and remove methodes for from the list of categories
   - Get method for version of comment file format
+  - Get and set method for comment node value.
-- Get and set method for Node value.
+  - Get and set method for comment place value.
-- Get and set method for Place value.
+  - Get and set method for comment time value.
-- Get and set method for Caption value.
+  - Get and set method for comment caption value.
-- Get and set method for read value.
+  - Get and set method for read comment rating value.
+- ~/.config/gthumb/tags.xml
   - Read the file with the tags configuration.
   - Write the file with the tags configuration.
+  - get, add und remove tags from the tags configuration file.

 ### Todo